mrsingleton/cv/README.md

 ## Technology Instruction

 ### Interactive Curriculum
-I take an interactive approach to teaching interactive content production.
+I take an interactive approach to teaching interactive content production and multimedia storytelling.
 I teach data science and web development to journalism students at the grad level.

 ---